 Split is one of the most popular places to visit in Croatia and it’s hardly surprising.
 Not only is it a charming city with abundant history, but there are countless day trips from Split encompassing nature, national parks, beaches, islands and more.

 Although there are plenty of things to do in Split like exploring the Diocletian’s Palace, sipping coffee on the Riva, heading to the beaches and enjoying the many Split restaurants and Split cafes, it’s fair to say that Split is a small city.
 You could easily see the highlights in half a day, which isn’t a problem: it’s a lovely place to relax, socialise and wile away time in the sun.

 For me, the best thing about Split is its proximity to the islands.
 Jump on a ferry from the harbour and within an hour or two, you can be basking on Brač or kayaking on Korčula.
-Hikers and nature lovers will enjoy Split day trips to world-class national parks, while historians can marvel at ancient towns and 2,000-year-old ruins.
+Hikers and nature lovers will enjoy Split day trips to world-class national parks, while historians can add ancient towns and 2,000-year-old ruins to their Croatia itinerary.

 Island day trips from Split

 The islands sprinkling the Dalmatian coastline are simply heavenly.
 There are 79 Dalmation islands in total but Hvar, Brač, Korčula and Vis are the best to visit during a one day trip from Split.

 The Ferry Port of Split is serviced by Jadrolinija ferries which are generally the cheaper and slower way to travel and catamarans that’ll save you time but not money.
 Both are comfortable with toilets, coffee and snack stations, and indoor and outdoor seating (although the top deck will be shut when it’s windy).